Malah/samples-scalyr/README.md

  Help and Documentation can be found on Scalyr. https://app.scalyr.com/help/

-This data will flow into our log generator: toolkit.s1.ninja/generate
+**This data will flow into our log generator: toolkit.s1.ninja/generate**

-# to add an entry
+# to add a new entry

 1. Export a powerquery as json, or upload a csv of your data (csv data doesnt have types so i discourage the use of csv if you want to graph integers)
 2.  upload to the `/logs` directory
 3.  add dashbaord to `/dashboards` directory